spark423/pldi2025-artifact/README.md

 ```
 $ ./CorrectnessTestOurLibm.sh
 ```
 This script will take roughly 20 minutes.
 This script tests whether both the rounding-invariant input bounds and rounding-invariant outputs implementations in our library produce the correctly rounded 34 round-to-odd results for uniformly sampled FP32 inputs under all standard rounding modes.
+Passing this test confirms that a function avoids double rounding issues when rounding its results to other FP representations.
 If the test is successful, you should see "check" in green text, for each elementary function and for each method.
 Otherwise, it will print "incorrect" in red text, which signifies that the test has failed.

 We also set up a test script to run this test for ALL possible FP32 inputs.
 However, we don't recommend running this for artifact evaluation purposes, as this will take > 4 hours, even when run in parallel...
 ```